-Dr. Jurin next tries some experiments to discover whether an object seen with both eyes appears larger than when seen with one only; but he concluded that it did not, except on account of some particular circumstances, connected with artificial vision.
+Dr. Jurin next tried some experiments to discover whether an object seen with both eyes appears larger than when seen with one only; but he concluded that it did not, except on account of some particular circumstances, connected with artificial vision.

-The equal goodness of Dr. Jurin's eyes is, however, only one exception to a general rule, as Buffon, from a number of observations ascertained that there is very often an inequality in the goodness, and in the limits of distinct vision of the two eyes of an individual; and he ascertained that when one of the seven or eight inches, whilst with the other they can read at a much greater eyes is much weaker than the other, then the person does not direct it towards the object, but makes use of the stronger eye only, as most people make use of the right one in preference to the left.
+The equal goodness of Dr. Jurin's eyes is, however, only one exception to a general rule; as Buffon, from a number of observations, ascertained that there is very often an inequality in the goodness, and in the limits of distinct vision of the two eyes of an individual; and he ascertained that when one of the eyes is much weaker than the other, then the person does not direct it towards the object, but makes use of the stronger eye only, as most people make use of the right one in preference to the left.

-Though, when both eyes are equally good, we see, according to Dr. Jurin's experiment, more distinctly with both eyes than with one only, by about one thirteenth part; yet, when the eyes are unequal in goodness, objects appear less distinct with both eyes than with one, a fact which particularly applies to a caution which is given in a succeeding page, respecting the adapting of spectacle glasses to each eye; for if, for instance, the distance at which a person can read a small print be from eight to twenty inches with the stronger eye, but only from eight to fifteen with the other, then distinct vision will be limited to seven inches, or from eight to fifteen for both eyes; and it is added by Dr. Priestley, that as the image in the good eye will be stronger than that in the weak one, so the impression upon both will not be so distinct, as if the good eye only had been used.
-It is no wonder, therefore, that persons in such a predicament choose to make use of one eye only, and 'turn the other aside, so as actually to produce squinting even in adult patients.
+Though, when both eyes are equally good, we

+this is, doubtless, the reason why the nearsighted, when they wish clearly to discern see, according to Dr. Jurin's experiment, more distinctly with both eyes than with one only, by about one thirteenth part; yet, when the eyes are unequal in goodness, objects appear less distinct with both eyes than with one, a fact which particularly applies to a caution which is given in a succeeding page, respecting the adapting of spectacle glasses to each eye: for if, for instance, the distance at which a person can read a small print be from eight to twenty inches with the stronger eye, but only from eight to fifteen with the other, then distinct vision will be limited to seven inches, or from eight to fifteen for both eyes; and it is added by Dr. Priestley, that as the image in the good eye will be stronger than that in the weak one, so the impression upon both will not be so distinct, as if the good eye only had been used.
+It is no wonder, therefore, that persons in such a predicament choose to make use of one eye only, and turn the other aside, so as actually to produce squinting even in adult patients.

-That such evident inequality does often exist, and ought to be remedied as soon as possible, is also distance; and this is, doubtless, the reason why the near-sighted, when they certain from the observations of Dr. Reid, who, in examining a number of persons who squinted, found in all of them a defect in the sight of one eye.
+That such evident inequality does often exist, and ought to be remedied as soon as possible, is also certain from the observations of Dr. Reid, who, in examining a number of persons who squinted, found objects far removed, always shut the weakest eye; but to examine nearer objects always close the better.

 Some of them had only so much of distinct vision in the weak eye, as to be able to read with it while the other was covered; and others saw nothing at all distinctly with one of the eyes, whilst the other possessed all requisite powers.

-We may here add the authority of Buffon, that a weak eye acquires strength by exercise, and that many persons, whose squinting he had thought to be incurable on account of the great inequality in the goodness of the eyes, having covered their good eye for a few minutes only, and consequently being obliged to use their bad eye for that short time, were themselves surprized at the strength it had acquired; so that measuring their view afterwards, he found it more extended, and judged the squinting to be curable.
+We may here add the authority of Buffon, that a weak eye acquires strength by exercise, and that many persons, whose squinting he had thought to be incurable on account of the great inequality in the goodness of the eyes, having covered their good eye for a few minutes only, and consequently being obliged to use their bad eye for that short time, were themselves surprised at the strength it had acquired; so that measuring their view afterwards, he found it more extended, and judged the squinting to be curable.